“Powers of Attorney or Joint Accounts: What is the Best Way to Assist a Loved One with Finances?”

 It is important to note that there is a key distinction between adding an individual to a bank account as a joint owner and adding an individual to an account as an authorized signer.
 The authorized signer functions like an Agent under a Power of Attorney; as such, the authorized signer is not considered an owner of the account.
 In most cases, banks and other financial institutions add an individual to an account as a joint owner, not an authorized signer.

 Assets that were managed through either a Power of Attorney or joint account operate very differently upon the death of the Principal or joint account owner, and it is important to understand the effects of each method on the decedent’s estate plan.
-The authority to act as the Agent under a Power of Attorney ends at the Principal’s death; as such, the only person who will be able to make decisions concerning the Principal’s assets following the Principal’s death is the personal representative of his or her estate.
+The authority to act of the Agent under a Power of Attorney ends at the Principal’s death; as such, the only person who will be able to make decisions concerning the Principal’s assets following the Principal’s death is the personal representative of his or her estate.
 This means that the Agent will not be able to use the Power of Attorney to access the Principal’s assets to pay for estate expenses, such as the Principal’s funeral.
 The personal representative of an estate is determined by the decedent’s Last Will and Testament or the laws of intestacy (if the decedent died without a Will); as such, the Agent may not necessarily be the personal representative of the estate.
 Because assets held by the Principal in his or her own name are not considered the Agent’s property, these assets will pass to the beneficiaries of the Principal’s Will (or according to the laws of intestacy) following the Principal’s death.
 In addition, the Pennsylvania Inheritance Tax will be assessed on the full value of the assets.

 In contrast, Pennsylvania law provides that assets held in a joint account belong to the surviving joint owner(s) upon one joint owner’s death.
 As such, assets held in a joint account pass by operation of law to the surviving joint owner; the assets do not pass to the beneficiaries of the deceased joint owner’s Will (or the intestate heirs).
 The personal representative of the decedent’s estate will have no authority to take possession of these assets and use these assets to satisfy the debts, expenses, and taxes of the decedent.
 While the surviving joint owner could choose to use the funds in the joint account to pay for estate expenses (for example, the funeral bill), he or she is under no legal obligation to do so.
 Similarly, the surviving joint owner of an account may choose to gift the funds in the account to the estate’s beneficiaries, but has no legal obligation to make these gifts.